MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/changeNotes.md

 # Post Build Cleanup - Change Notes

+#### 3.0.7
+- Fix post-job script to only run if the Post Build Cleanup task itself actually ran and cleanup is activated.

 #### 3.0.6
 - Update docs to reflect the new *Azure DevOps Services* brand.